Sonosus/kmgenerator/README.md

-# Kosmodular Grid Module Generator - WORK IN PROGRESS
+# Kosmodular Grid Module Generator

-NOT SUITABLE FOR USE

 A Python program that takes module information as input from the user and starts a pull request to add said module to [Kosmodular Grid](kosmodulargrid.com).

-Oh, did I say it was a work in progress?
+More info to come.

 # Prerequisites
 Python 3